alfawal/alfawal/README.md

 Currently working with Python and Django
 <br>
-Previously worked with JavaScript and I am continuously experimenting with both Rust and JavaScript.
+Previously worked with JavaScript and I am continuously experimenting with both Rust and Go.